 Dual enrollment students are not eligible for UNF Admissions scholarships or financial aid.

-UNF offers a limited number of dual enrollment courses.
-Home and public school students who plan to participate in dual enrollment should do so in close consultation with their high school guidance counselor to ensure the courses meet one of the following criteria:
+A limited number of dual enrollment courses are available in the fall and spring semesters.
+UNF does not offer dual enrollment in the summer semester.
+All dual enrollment courses taken through UNF must be approved by the appropriate school officials.
+Public school, private school, and home education students planning to participate in dual enrollment should do so in close consultation with their high school counselor to ensure that the courses meet at least one of the following criteria:

-- Meet UNF general education requirements
+- UNF general education requirements,

 To qualify for dual enrollment, a student must:

-- Submit official and current high school transcripts reflecting a 3.0 unweighted high school GPA or higher
+- submit official and current high school transcripts reflecting a 3.0 unweighted high school GPA or higher,

-- Satisfy any course prerequisites
+- satisfy any course prerequisites.

-Home School Students
+Home Education Students